tfsaggregator/aggregator-cli/README.md

  Verb               | Use
 --------------------|----------------------------------------
 logon.azure         | Logon into Azure.
-logon.ado           | Logon into Azure DevOps.
-list.instances      | Lists Aggregator instances.
-install.instance    | Creates a new Aggregator instance in Azure. uninstall.instance  | Destroy an Aggregator instance in Azure. configure.instance  | Configures an existing Aggregator instance. list.rules          | List the rule in existing Aggregator instance in Azure. add.rule            | Add a rule to existing Aggregator instance in Azure. remove.rule         | Remove a rule from existing Aggregator instance in Azure. configure.rule      | Change a rule configuration. update.rule         | Update a rule code and/or runtime. invoke.rule         | Executes a rule locally or in an existing Aggregator instance. list.mappings       | Lists mappings from existing Azure DevOps Projects to Aggregator Rules. map.rule            | Maps an Aggregator Rule to existing Azure DevOps Projects. unmap.rule          | Unmaps an Aggregator Rule from a Azure DevOps Project. help                | Display more information on a specific command. version             | Display version information.
+This must be done before other verbs. logon.ado           | Logon into Azure DevOps.
+This must be done before other verbs. install.instance    | Creates a new Aggregator instance in Azure. add.rule            | Add a rule to existing Aggregator instance in Azure. map.rule            | Maps an Aggregator Rule to existing Azure DevOps Projects, DevOps events are sent to the rule. list.instances      | Lists Aggregator instances in the specified Azure Region or Resource Group or in the entire Subscription. list.rules          | List the rules in an existing Aggregator instance in Azure. list.mappings       | Lists mappings from existing Azure DevOps Projects to Aggregator Rules. invoke.rule         | Executes a rule locally or in an existing Aggregator instance. configure.instance  | Configures an existing Aggregator instance (currently the Azure DevOps authentication). configure.rule      | Change a rule configuration (currently only enabling/disabling). update.rule         | Update the code of a rule and/or its runtime. unmap.rule          | Unmaps an Aggregator Rule from a Azure DevOps Project. remove.rule         | Remove a rule from existing Aggregator instance in Azure, removing any mapping to the Rule. uninstall.instance  | Destroy an Aggregator instance in Azure, removing any mapping to the Rules. help                | Display more information on a specific command. version             | Display version information.